AS400JPLPC/nim_termkey/README.md

 sudo mousepad /etc/X11/app-defaults/XTerm <BR />
 * allowWindowOps: true <BR />
 * eightBitInput: false <BR /><BR />

 &rarr;&nbsp;Manjaro xfce4 not problème is terminal<BR />
-&rarr;&nbsp;If you use the VteTERM project you will have even more possibilities than xterm<BR />
+&rarr;&nbsp;If you use the VteTERM/ nim_Termvte  project you will have even more possibilities than xterm<BR />